OKGabor/ml_dl_coursework/README.md

 # Machine Learning Coursework - NOVA SBE MSc in Business Analytics

 This repository showcases my completed assignments from the Machine Learning course in my MSc in Business Analytics at NOVA SBE.
 It includes practical implementations and solutions in the areas of classic machine learning, deep learning, and natural language processing (NLP).
+The goal of this repository is to showcase my proficiency in various ML and DL algorithms, model evaluation techniques, and real-world applications.

 ## Table of Contents
 - [Assignment 1: ABC Analysis](#assignment-1-abc-analysis)